We are closely monitoring the effects of COVID-19. Important updates for our accreditation and inspection programs can

 NABP’s DMEPOS Accreditation Program Offers Pharmacies Expert, Reliable Service

-Reliable and cost-effective, these are the top two ways to describe NABP’s Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) accreditation program for pharmacies.
-With more than 100 years of experience in pharmacy, NABP understands the complexities of modern pharmacy practice and is committed to ensuring that Medicare beneficiaries receive the appropriate products, services, and patient care associated with DMEPOS products.
+Reliable and cost-effective: these are the top two ways to describe NABP’s Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) accreditation program for pharmacies.
+With more than 110 years of experience in pharmacy regulation, NABP understands the complexities of modern pharmacy practice and is committed to ensuring that Medicare beneficiaries receive the appropriate products, services, and patient care associated with DMEPOS products.

 The Centers for Medicare & Medicaid Services (CMS) mandates that certain suppliers of DMEPOS must attain accreditation to obtain or maintain Medicare billing privileges.
-NABP DMEPOS accreditation ensures that your pharmacy meets program standards.
+NABP DMEPOS accreditation ensures that your pharmacy meets CMS program standards.

 NABP’s DMEPOS accreditation program is best suited to pharmacies that distribute DMEPOS products and services that fall within NABP’s scope of accreditation.